jenniferclemens/DiabeticRetinopathyDetection/README.md

 The accuracy of the network was found to be 0.9974.

+##File explanation
+###part1.m
+This file contains the code used to generate the patches and save them in separate folders to classify them according to the ground truth images.

+###part2.m
+This file contains the code used to train and evaluate the convolutional neural network.

+###part1.m
+This file contains the code used to visualize the convolution layers.

 Reference:
 [Benzamin, Avula, and Chandan Chakraborty.
 "Detection of hard exudates in retinal fundus images using deep learning."
 2018 Joint 7th International Conference on Informatics, Electronics & Vision (ICIEV) and 2018 2nd International Conference on Imaging, Vision & Pattern Recognition (icIVPR).
 IEEE, 2018.](https://arxiv.org/ftp/arxiv/papers/1808/1808.03656.pdf)